 Now in its eighth year, the festival is set in the 100 acres of Candleston Woods, which is adjacent to the Merthyr Mawr National Nature Reserve and its mighty sand dunes and sweep of gorgeous sand.
 Both day and weekend tickets are available, with adult weekend tickets starting at £180.

-But it’s about so much more than the music, with forest bathing, holistic massage, foraging walks, creative arts, a ‘slip-n-slide’ and much more on offer over the August bank holiday weekend.
-There’s also barely any phone signal, meaning you can truly escape from work emails and loft insulation calls for a weekend at least.
+The full lineup is yet to be revealed, but it’s about so much more than the music, with forest bathing, holistic massage, foraging walks, creative arts, a ‘slip-n-slide’ and much more on offer over the August bank holiday weekend.
+There’s also barely any phone signal, meaning you can truly escape from work emails and those loft insulation calls for a weekend at least.

 Camp Bestival